stringparser/mimext/README.md

 _when_
  - `input` is an object, it should have a property `extensions` with an array of the extensions for that mime type.
 Look at [mime-db](https://github.com/jshttp/mime-db) for more information.
  - `input` is a string, can have a dot.
-If has a slash it will be mapped to a mype type directly
+If has a slash it will be mapped to a mime type directly

 _returns_
  - mime type of for the string|object given